IHaskell/IHaskell/README.md

 docker run --rm -it -p8888:8888 ihaskell:latest
 ```

-Or use the continously updated Docker image
+Or use the continuously updated Docker image
 [on Docker Hub](https://hub.docker.com/r/gibiansky/ihaskell).

 ```sh